mpat8121/portfolio/content/blog/create-a-nodejs-rest-api.md

 ---
 ## Creating a REST API With NodeJs

-This post is going to cover as much as possible on creating an API with NodeJs, from the very basic definitions of the core components of an API, to a simple app, to complex routing and layering of the app, through to CORS, Web Sockets, database connection and pool management.
+This post is going to cover as much as possible on creating an API with NodeJs, from the very basic definitions of the core components of an API, to a simple app, to complex routing and layering of the app, through to CORS, Web Sockets, database connections, pool management and error handling.

 ### What is REST?